darshangoli/javaprograms/README.md

 <h2>Java Programs</h2>
-<p>This repository is just a practice session for me to enhance my knowledge of java</p>
+<p>This repository is just a practice session for me to enhance my knowledge of Java </p>
 <p style="color:blue">Thank You</p>